dantasse/ssuiweb2014/p2/project2.md

 The goal of this project is to create a re-usable drawing library for creating interactive content on the `<canvas>` tag.
 Some pre-existing libraries are [Raphael](http://raphaeljs.com), [Processing](http://processingjs.org), and [fabric.js](http://fabricjs.com/).
 For this project, you’re going to write your own drawing library, and then use this library to create an interesting doodle of your own!

 ## Files Provided
-The following files are in the same .zip folder as this project description was in:

 - [doodle-library.js](doodle-library.js): Skeleton code for the JavaScript library you will be creating.
 - [utils.js](utils.js): Utility functions that have been provided for you.